 Education

 Option Low Medium High

 Base (FT work, no interruption) 89 87 78

 PT 80% 6 years 89 87 78

-PT 50% 6 years 89 87 78
+PT 50% 6 years 90 87 78

-PT 20% 6 years 89 86 78
+PT 20% 6 years 90 87 78

 No work 6 years (no wage penalty) 95 94 95

 No work 6 years (wage penalty) 90 87 78

-"Reference set" is: women, age at interruption 30, reason for interruption child care hence pension credit for work interruptions, no unemployment, no wage penalty unless otherwise mentioned (and in the present Variant when unemployment), retirement at statutory retirement age
+Reference set is: women, age at interruption 30, reason for interruption child care hence pension credit for work interruptions, no unemployment, no wage penalty unless otherwise mentioned (and in the present Variant when unemployment), retirement at statutory retirement age not considering any wage penalty.
+The fact that the loss associated with unemployment increases with the educational attainment level may derive from, out of what was mentioned for Table 4-B about the impact of wage penalty, the up-limitation of unemployment benefits which has more severe implications for top earners.

 Table 4-R confirms those findings.
-For all scenarios, the reduction stands between around 10% (for lower-educated) and 22% (for tertiary-educated), compared to the Reference set and if not considering any wage penalty.
-The fact that the loss associated with unemployment increases with the educational attainment level may suggest that an underlying cause is either the wage penalty associated, if any, with the unemployment spell and/or that the uplimitation of benefits has more severe implications for top earners.
+For all scenarios, the reduction stands between around 10% (for lower-educated) and 22% (for tertiary-educated), compared to the Reference set and if

 As an illustration, we derive the ratio 0.95 from Table 4-R (Option "no work, no wage penalty", higher-educated women) from previous outcomes.
 We start from the Baseline in the Reference set.
-On the one side, the Baseline is losing 22% when passing from the Reference set to the present Variant with some unemployment spell (first line in Tables 4-B and 4-R), whereas the Option under scrutiny implies a gain by 9% (Table 4-B) compared to the Baseline in the Variant.
-On the other side, the pension if such an Option in the Reference set for higher-educated women is 11% lower than the Baseline (Table 2-B).
-All this implies that the ratio between pensions for the "no work, no wage penalty" Option for higher-educated women" when unemployment spell compared to none is 0.78 1.08 / 0.89 = 0.95, Q.E.D.
+On the one side, the Baseline is losing 22% when passing from the Reference set to the present Variant with some unemployment spell (first line in Tables 4-B and 4-R), whereas the option under scrutiny implies a gain by 9% (Table 4-B) compared to the Baseline in the Variant.
+On the other side, the pension if such an option in the Reference set for higher-educated women is 11% lower than the Baseline (Table 2-B).
+All this implies that the ratio between pensions for the "no work, no wage penalty" option for higher-educated women when unemployment spell compared to none is $0.78 \times 1.09 / 0.89 = 0.95$, Q.E.D.

-5.3 Variant set 3: Early retirement
+5.3 Variant set 3 : Early retirement